renovatebot/renovate/docs/usage/configuration-options.md

 ## separateMinorPatch

-By default, Renovate won't distinguish between "patch" (e.g. 1.0.x) and "minor" (e.g. 1.x.0) releases - it groups them together.
+By default, Renovate does not distinguish between "patch" (e.g. 1.0.x) and "minor" (e.g. 1.x.0) releases - it groups them together.
-E.g., if you're running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
+E.g., if you are running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
 If you wish to distinguish between patch and minor upgrades, for example if you wish to automerge patch but not minor, then you can configure this option to `true`.

 ## separateMultipleMajor

 Configure this to `true` if you wish to get one PR for every separate major version upgrade of a dependency.
-For example, if you're on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
+For example, if you are on webpack@v1 currently then default behavior is a PR for upgrading to webpack@v3 and not for webpack@v2.
 If this setting is true then you would get one PR for webpack@v2 and one for webpack@v3.

 ## statusCheckNames